Woolshed, Queensland: Geography

 Unlike other places in City of Ipswich, Woolshed lies within the Lockyer Creek catchment, not the Bremer River catchment.
 Most of the terrain is sloped as Woolshed occupies a section of the Little Liverpool Range.
 The area is undeveloped with few roads and little land clearing undertaken.

 The Woolshed Creek Reserve was established in Woolshed as part of the Ipswich Enviroplan to preserve habitat suitable for koalas.

+Climate

+Woodshed's position on the Little Liverpool Range, at 556 m above sea level causes it to have a monsoon-influenced humid subtropical climate (Köppen: Cwa) with quite hot, very wet summers and very mild, dry winters.
+The wettest recorded day was 2 February 2019 with 368.8 mm of rainfall.
+Extreme temperatures ranged from 39.8 C on 27 November 2018 to -2.0 C on 30 June 2002.